Body Odor During Pregnancy: Symptoms, Causes & Home Remedies

 Image: Shutterstock

 Pregnancy may lead to an unusual vaginal odor accompanying burning, itching, or brown/red discharge (6).
-If there are more than one symptom, the patient must see her doctor as soon as possible, as that may indicate a vaginal infection.
+If there is more than one symptom, the patient must see her doctor as soon as possible, as that may indicate a vaginal infection.

 How Early To Expect Increased Body Odor?

 The body odor may occur at any time during pregnancy, depending on the underlying cause.
 Increased olfactory response due to hormonal changes may cause odor in the first trimester.
-Increased blood supply may lead to an increased body odor in the second or the third trimester.
+Increased blood supply may lead to an increased body odor in the second trimester or the third trimester.
 Weight gain may lead to an increased odor in the third trimester as the sweat may settle down in the skin folds and emit odor.

 Body odor due to hormones, diet, vaginal discharge or secretion can happen any time throughout the pregnancy.